Bioconductor/2023-09-18-BiocIntro-EuroBioc/index.md

   first-serve basis.</li>

   <li>A confirmation email with payment detail will be sent on a
-  weekly basis from 1 August on wards.
-Registration will be final after payment</b>.
+  weekly basis from 1 August on wards. <b>Registration will be final after payment</b>.
 We will not be able to refund the registration fees.</li>